 Learn about history at Ons’ Lieve Heer op Solder

 If you’ve purchased the iAmsterdam pass, which is a steal if you’re visiting at least a few museums, consider stepping into my favorite museum in Amsterdam, which is included in the card.
 Ons’ Lieve Heer op Solder is a museum composed of three canal houses with a secret two-story church in the attic!
 This museum is the perfect place to warm up for 1-2 hours while soaking up the history and epic views of the canals….

 What to wear in winter in Amsterdam

 Simply, dress as you would in fall/winter in a colder climate.
 I’d recommend a pair of waterproof shoes (as it does rain a fair amount), a sweater to put over your clothes as needed, and a good jacket for winter.

-I usually wear a peacoat with jeans and boots along with a hat/scarf as it doesn’t get that cold and layering is helpful if you’re visiting different locations.
+I usually wear a peacoat with a sweater, jeans, and boots along with a hat/scarf as it doesn’t get that cold and layering is helpful if you’re visiting different locations.
 Click for a complete packing list for winter in Amsterdam.

 - The best Christmas Markets in the Netherlands